JacobCWBillings/PublicSphereTech/README.md

   ##### &nbsp; &nbsp; Step 1.2.6: Create front-end-interface for visual analytics

 #### Impact:
+Milestone 1 creates a robust and reusable framework for the production, interprentation, and analysis of scalable social graphs.
+Beyond making this framework available for later milestones and for the broader development community, milestone 1 provides hosting services for CHSI, a simple collective intelligence DApp.

 ### Milestone 2: Sustainable Business: AI assisted Proposal Generation and Review (months 2-5)
 The focus of milestone 2 is to build a sustainable business, while also furthering our group's capacities to facilitate multi-agent negotiations.